 Spray the bottom of a Suvie pan with cooking spray.
 Press the graham cracker crumbs into the bottom of the pan so they are compacted into a thin, even layer.

-Place the pan in your Suvie and broil for 5-7 minutes.
+*Do not add water to reservoir before broil* Place the pan in your Suvie and broil for 5-7 minutes.
 Keep an eye on the pan as it can easily burn.
 Broil until golden brown (it will smell really good!).
 Let the pan cool.

 Separate the yolks from 2 of the eggs, and discard or save the whites for another use.
 In a large bowl, whisk together the 2 egg yolks with the remaining 2 whole eggs.